ilinkaa/ud_query/README.md

 and represented as a heatmap.
 Afterwards, cluster analysis is applied to the matrix, resulting in a dendrogram.

 This was developed with the intent of exploring the extent to which the frequency of the different patterns for specific dependency relations can be used to group languages of the same family together.
-The issue of automatic language classification within the same family has been previously adressed by Liu (2014), in which different dependency measures are used to find common/diverging patterns among Romance languages.
+The issue of automatic language classification within the same family has been previously adressed by Liu (2012), in which different dependency measures are used to find common/diverging patterns among Romance languages.
-Additionnally, the position of syntactic units has been used in order to explore the statistical relevance of Greenbergian universals.
-Here, we examine whether word/ component order as found in UD data can also be useful for quantitative typology/ language classification for languages with freer/ less predictable word order.
+Additionally, the position of syntactic units has been used in order to explore the statistical relevance of Greenbergian universals (Gerdes, 2017).
+Here, we examine whether word/ component order as extracted from UD data can also be useful for quantitative typology/ language classification for languages with freer/ less predictable word order.
 For this, we measure word order, as well as the frequency of head-initial dependencies for four different syntactic constituent combinations: verb-object, verb-auxiliary, noun-adjective and noun-adposition, within the languages available on UD for two different language
 families: Uralic and Romance languages.
-For this, we choose the languages for which corpora bigger than 10K tokens are available, respectively Finnish, Estonian, Hungarian, Komi-Zyrian, Erzya and North Saami, French, Italian, Spanish,Portugese, Catalan and Romanian.
+We choose the languages for which corpora bigger than 10K tokens are available, respectively Finnish, Estonian, Hungarian, Komi-Zyrian, Erzya and North Saami, French, Italian, Spanish,Portugese, Catalan and Romanian.
 We extract the frequencies for the different combinations, as well as word order, organize them into vectors and use cosine distance to obtain a matrix which is then used for clustering using the average method.

 The goal is to determine whether clustering for languages for which word order is more fixed is more likely to be succesful when compared to languages with freer word/constituent order.
-Moreover, we also look at how constituent order correlates for the four different combinations.
+Moreover, we also look at how constituent order correlates for the four different syntactic element combinations.

 After compiling the different frequency ration into vectors, we obtain the following heatmap for Uralic languages: